GreenCape/codegen/docs/definitions.md

 + `type`

-The type of relation, one of 'belongsTo', 'hasMany', 'hasOne' or 'hasManyThru'.
+*Required.* The type of relation, one of 'belongsTo', 'hasMany', 'hasOne' or 'hasManyThru'.

 + `property`